 Sales activities are exposed to uncertainty in the sales price to retail customers and companies, as well as the purchase price in the wholesale market.
 Statkraft limits the net exposure by securing symmetry between customers and purchases in the wholesale market and by using financial instruments.
 District heating operations are also exposed to market risk through uncertain fuel prices (waste, oil, gas, electricity prices and others) and prices to customers.
 However, the fact that prices to customers are linked to fuel prices means that net exposure to price changes is limited.

 The central treasury department coordinates and manages the financial risk associated with foreign currencies, interest rates and liquidity, including refinancing and new borrowing.
 Statkraft is exposed to interest risk through external financing and distribution grid revenues.
 The Group is exposed to currency risk through:

 Statkraft is exposed to credit and counterparty risk through energy trading and investment of surplus liquidity.
-The credit rating of all counterparties is evaluated before contracts are signed, and exposure vis-à-vis individual counterparties is limited by mandates based on their credit rating.
-Market risk in the energy markets and other financial risk, as well as exposure in connection with the issued mandates, are followed up by independent middle office functions and regularly reported to the Group management and the board.
+The credit rating of all counterparties is evaluated before contracts are signed, and exposure vis-à-vis individual counterparties are limited by mandates based on their credit rating.
+Market risk in the energy markets and other financial risk, as well as exposure in connection with the issued mandates, are followed up by independent middle office functions and regularly reported to the Coporate Management and the Board of Directors.